PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 As you can see we inherit from `TerrainGenerator` and we `override` its `GetVoxelType` method!

+## Thats it?
+Yup!

-## What just happened??
+## Ok so...
+What just happened??
-If you are a little confused by the above code thats ok.
+If you are a tad confused by the above code thats ok.

-The `TerrainGenerator` class is now "abstract" so it is only allowed to acts like a *template*.

 ![](/Assets/terrain_generator_code_diagram_abstract.png)

+The `TerrainGenerator` class is now "abstract" so it is only allowed to act like a *template*, and can only be used if another class "inherits" from it.

+"inherit" means we get all of its code and variables as if we were a `TerrainGenerator` class... but we get to add our own stuff on top of what `TerrainGenerator` gives us!

+The `abstract GetVoxelType` means it has a method that **must be implemented** by its child class.

-And now we can create endless scripts that inherit from the `TerrainGenerator` abstract class and all we have to do is write the `GetVoxelType` method!
+All of this combined means we can create endless scripts that inherit from `TerrainGenerator` and all we have to do is write the `GetVoxelType` method!

-## Test it out
+# Woop de do!
+Lets test it out
-Now go back to Unity and remove `TerrainGenerator` from the TerrainGenerator gameObject, and add `CavesGenerator` script instead (the `TerrainGenerator` is now abstract so it cannot live on its own but must live through another class that implements it).
+Now go back to Unity and replace `TerrainGenerator` with the `CavesTerrainGenerator` script by draggin and droppping it into the empty script slot.
+The `TerrainGenerator` is now abstract so it cannot live on its own but must live through another class that inherits it.
+If you did this step correctly then all the voxel types and layers should still be there.

 ![](/Assets/terrain_generator_caves_generator.png)